wting/williamting.com/_posts/2012-04-18-django-setup-on-dreamhost.md

         $ pip install django

 ## Final Words

+Don't forget to [enable Passenger](http://wiki.dreamhost.com/Passenger#Configuration_Steps) on your domain for web apps.

+With this set up you now have an environment that can be easily updated or frozen at your discretion.

 It was a long road, but now you're ready to start hosting Django apps on your Dreamhost account!